 Bees are vital to the gardener, pollinating our flowers, fruit and vegetables.
-Yet many species are now declining thanks to the combined assaults of habitat loss and use of pesticides and herbicides.
+Yet many species are now declining thanks to the combined assaults of habitat loss and use of pesticides.
 Browse our gallery of some of the more common bee species likely to visit your garden, and see which ones you recognise.

 Red-tailed bumblebee, Bombus lapidarius